Christina's Cucina

 Christmas Market in Cologne Germany

 Last December, I took an unexpected trip to Cologne, Germany, one of the many places in Europe which hold Christmas Markets.
 Let’s just say that it was difficult for me to contain myself once I set eyes upon the beautiful, magical scene of red stalls and twinkling lights below the cathedral.
 I could only imagine all the treasures which awaited my discovery!
-Mostly I was thinking about food.
+Mostly I was thinking about German food

 German Bratwurst over coals Christmas markets Cologne, Germany